nileio/node-red-contrib-ccxt-v2/README.md

 **New Features**

 - Automatic load of all unified and custom (exchange-specific) APIs.
 - Now only the supported APIs by the exchange will be listed.
--   Automatic detection of private and public APIs.
+- Automatic detection of private and public APIs based on exchange capabilities.
 Private APIs only require API Key and Secret.
 - Links for the selected exchange API docs.
 - Automatic detection of required and optional parameters for the selected Exchange.
 - Dynamic flow input parameters.
 - Cool searable drop-down lists for easily finding the exchange or required API.
 - much more to come ...

 # node-red-contrib-ccxt